 Carrying out later-stage clinical trials is a complicated and lengthy process, and we do not expect that all data from patients participating in the clinical trials will be relevant or meaningful.
-For example, the primary efficacy endpoint of our Phase 2 clinical trial of AVR-RD-01 is the change, from baseline to one year post-treatment with AVR-RD-01, in the average number of Gb3 inclusions per PTC, as measured in a patient kidney biopsy.
-The second patient in the Phase 2 trial has an N215S genotype, which is associated with a late-onset cardiac variant phenotype and lower plasma lyso-Gb3 levels.
-This patient's cardiac variant phenotype does not typically result in Gb3 accumulation in the kidney and skin, and accordingly we do not expect that data obtained from this patient will have a meaningful impact on certain efficacy endpoints in our Phase 2 clinical trial, including kidney and skin biopsies.
-Nonetheless, there may be other important insights derived from data collected from this patient in the Phase 2 clinical trial.
+For example, the primary efficacy endpoint of our Phase 2 clinical trial of AVR-RD-01, which we refer to as the FAB-GT clinical trial, is the change, from baseline to one year post-treatment with

+AVR-RD-01, in the average number of Gb3 inclusions per PTC, as measured in a patient kidney biopsy.
+The second patient in the FAB-GT trial has an N215S genotype, which is associated with a late-onset cardiac variant phenotype and lower plasma lyso-Gb3 levels.
+This patient's cardiac variant phenotype does not typically result in Gb3 accumulation in the kidney and skin, and accordingly we do not expect that data obtained from this patient will have a meaningful impact on certain efficacy endpoints in our FAB-GT clinical trial, including kidney and skin biopsies.
+Nonetheless, there may be other important insights derived from data collected from this patient in the FAB-GT clinical trial.
+In addition, although a kidney biopsy was performed on the third patient in the FAB-GT clinical trial, as a result of human error in processing the biopsy sample at the external laboratory vendor, the kidney Gb3 inclusions could not be evaluated and will not be available.
+However, we expect to continue collecting other data from the third patient, including measures of kidney function such as estimated glomerular filtration rate and measured glomerular filtration rate.

 In addition, we have not yet conducted any company-sponsored clinical trials of any of our product candidates in the United States, and our interactions with the FDA have generally been limited.
 We cannot be certain how many additional clinical trials of AVR-RD-01, AVR-RD-04, AVR-RD-02 or any other product candidates will be required or how such trials should be designed.
 In order to commence a clinical trial in the United States, we are required to seek FDA acceptance of an IND for each of our product candidates.
 We cannot be sure any IND we submit to the FDA, or any similar clinical trial application we submit in other countries, will be accepted.
 While we have received clearance from the FDA to commence clinical testing in the United States for AVR-RD-01 and AVR-RD-02, and the sponsor of the investigator-led clinical trial for AVR-RD-04 has received the same, there can be no assurance that we will be able to submit and secure similar clearances for any of our other product candidates.
 We may also be required to conduct additional preclinical testing prior to filing an IND for any of our product candidates, and the results of any such testing may not be positive.
-Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to a BLA submission and approval of AVR-RD-01, AVR-RD-04, AVR-RD-02 or any of our other product candidates.
+Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to a BLA submission and approval of any of our product candidates.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of product candidates that we develop.
-Failure to commence or complete, or delays in, our planned clinical trials, could prevent us from or delay us in commercializing AVR-RD-01, AVR-RD-04, AVR-RD-02 or any of our other product candidates.
+Failure to commence or complete, or delays in, our planned clinical trials, could prevent us from or delay us in commercializing any of our product candidates.